Jayson Gaddis: Founder of The Relationship School

 I just see that over and over Brian in my work with people and ah you know the parents we roll with and the kids at school even in the Waldorf school.
 There’s parents who like sneaking their kids’ phones and being trying to be stealth about it and it’s like that.
 Difference in that kid and the kids who aren’t on phones is like night and day and then when we interact with our public school friends and their kids you know I’m playing video games all day or you know on social media already at age 11 it’s just I just see where it’s all going and to see a group of kids.

-Sitting outside in a park sitting next to each other all staring at their phones not talking to each other and only showing each other like talking to each other when they want to show each other an Instagram story or a pitcher I’m just like dude this is not okay, this is there’s something terribly wrong with this picture.
+Sitting outside in a park, sitting next to each other all staring at their phones, not talking to each other and only showing each other like talking to each other when they want to show each other an Instagram story or a pitcher.
+I’m just like dude this is not okay, there’s something terribly wrong with this picture.

 35:00.44 – Brian David Crane

-And it’s it’s it’s it’s got to feel rewarding that whether it’s you know, no movies and until your boy was 11 or then no so no, no phones for.
-For your boy until he’s 13 or or like he didn’t have a phone period until he was 13 right? like no obviously I don’t think he has a he didn’t have a smartphone yet and probably now he’s a smartphone.
+And it’s got to feel rewarding that whether no movies and until your boy was 11 or then, no phones for your boy until he’s 13.
+Or like he didn’t have a phone period until he was 13, right?
+Like no, obviously, I don’t think he didn’t have a smartphone yet and probably now, he’s a smartphone.
 Yeah.

 35:20.64 – Jayson Gaddis